neoforged/.github/primers/1.21.2/index.md

 - `net.minecraft.network.codec.ByteBufCodecs`
     - `CONTAINER_ID` - A stream codec to handle menu identifiers.
     - `ROTATION_BYTE` - A packed rotation into a byte.
+    - `LONG` - A codec for a long, or 64 bytes.
 - `net.minecraft.server`
     - `MinecraftServer`
         - `tickConnection` - Ticks the connection for handling packets.